Arseni10Lk/Planar-Quadrotor/README.md

 \end{bmatrix}
 $$
 ### Observation Vector (4 elements)
 We assume that we have an IMU, which measures linear accelerations and angular velocity, and an altitude sensor, which measures altitude.
+However, accelarations are measured relative to the body cor

 $$
 \mathbf{y} =
 \begin{bmatrix}
 y \\
 \dot{\theta} \\
-\ddot{x} \\
+\ddot{x_b} \\
-\ddot{y}
+\ddot{y_b}
 \end{bmatrix}
 $$